brown-band/website/pages/centennial.md

 ## Events

+#### University Commencement 2025, May 2025

+All Brown Band alumni are invited to pick up their instrument (no matter how dusty!) and join the band in a weekend replete with campus marches, dances, and memories!
+March into cadence with the Band as we lead the charge in the commencement procession!

+Join us 6:00pm-8:30pm Friday, May 23rd for a Commencement Band Cocktail Hour.
+Bandies, alumni, and family welcome!

+On Saturday from 4:00pm-7:00pm, come cookout with the band on <a href="https://maps.app.goo.gl/YBvr6KjVQgeaRJyB9">Manning Walk Lawn</a> for Commencement Band BBQ.

+Sign-up details coming soon.

 #### Centennial Alumni Game + Gala, September 28th, 2024

 Thank you for making our Centennial Game such a success!
 With over 200 bandies on the field, we helped Brown be victorious over the Harvard Crimson!